teddygroves/bibat/docs/index.rst

 .. _vignettes:

-Examples
+Vignettes
 =========

-To illustrate the process of creating a custom analysis starting with :literal:`bibat`'s provided template, you can find some example analyses `here
-<https://github.com/teddygroves/bibat/examples>`_.
-These projects are the best
-place to start as they are kept up to date as :literal:`bibat` is developed.
+`This vignette <_static/report.html>`_ provides a step by step description of how to create a complex analysis of baseball data starting with :literal:`bibat`'s example project.
+You can see the complete analysis `here <https://github.com/teddygroves/bibat/examples>`_.
+These projects are the best place to start as they are kept up to date as :literal:`bibat` is developed.

-For even more inspiration, check out these projecs that used :literal:`bibat` in practice.
+For even more inspiration, check out these projects that used :literal:`bibat`:

 * `mrna <https://github.com/teddygroves/mrna>`_ A published analysis of mRNA regulation, made fully Bayesian and then improved.